Titanium Man: Boris Bullski

 After the defeat, the two disgraced Soviet agents fled to Communist-controlled Vietnam, where they joined with Radioactive Man to form the Titanic Three.
 Though Bullski enjoyed working as a sanctioned agent once again, he longed to return to the Soviet Union, and devised a new plan to win his superiors' favor.
-Adopting the alias of "The Other", he dispatched another former Soviet agent, the Unicorn, to destroy Iron Man.
-When the Unicorn failed, the Titanium Man went to destroy Iron Man himself, only to fail once more.
+Adopting the alias The Other, he dispatched another former Soviet agent, Unicorn, to destroy Iron Man.
+When Unicorn failed, Titanium Man attempted to destroy Iron Man, but he failed again.

-Despite his failures, Bullski was in favor with the Soviet government once more, and returned to the United States on a mission for the KGB.
+Despite his failures, Bullski was in favor with the Soviet government, and he returned to the US on a mission for the KGB.
 By threatening the parents of a Soviet defector named Sergei, he forced the man to design technologically advanced armored suits that could be transformed into small card-like objects.
 Posing as "the Commander", Bullski used the suits to equip members of the Green Liberation Front (G.L.F.), an organization of disaffected Vietnam War veterans who felt ignored by their country.
 With the suits, the G.L.F. robbed a New York City bank and the Federal Reserve Bank of New York; though the members believed that they were simply acting as thieves, Bullski used the robberies as a cover for implanting a computer virus that would destroy American financial records, causing chaos in the economy of the United States.
 Beta Ray Bill and Sif opposed the G.L.F. and the Commander, but when Sergei discovered that his parents were dead he exposed Bullski's true identity and the angry members of the G.L.F. turned on the Titanium Man.
 Teleporting away, he rematerialized in card form, which Sergei then simply tore and threw away.